-- Plot the August 2014 daily average of the LME December year 3 prices; - Plot the August 2014 Consensus Economics Long Term forecast position (taken as 7.5 years from the survey date)15; - Apply linear interpolation between the plot points; and - Since this price data trend fluctuate frequently and in both directions (increase or decrease), the year-to-June average (i.e. 12 months average) price data is considered to represent the price level for that July to June annual period.
+- Plot the August 2015 Consensus Economics Long Term forecast position (taken as 7.5 years from the survey date)15; - Apply linear interpolation between the plot points; and - Since this price data trend fluctuate frequently and in both directions (increase or decrease), the year-to-June average (i.e. 12 months average) price data is considered to represent the price level for that July to June annual period.